Bentley Bentayga review - MPG, CO2 and running costs

 - 1Bentley Bentayga reviewThe Bentley Bentayga is one of the most accomplished and glamorous SUVs around, but you pay for the privilege

-- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the diesel comes in
+- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by fuel economy under 20mpg, but range is an issue - that's where the hybrid comes in

 - 5Practicality, comfort and boot spacePassengers are supremely cossetted, but the luggage space is tighter than you might imagine for a car this size